mthuurne/retroasm/docs/instruction-set.rst

 Matching Rules
 ==============

-When multiple instruction/mode table entries match the same encoding, the later entry fully replaces the earlier entry.
+When multiple instruction/mode table rows match the same encoding, the later row fully replaces the earlier row.
 Let's look at how the Z80 encodes its ``push`` and ``pop`` instructions:

 .. code-block::